aShubh-01/Activities-App/README.md

 # Activities App

 The **Activities App** is an internship assignment by -Advenzone, it allows users to view and book various activities.
 This application features a frontend built in React.js, backend built with Node.js, utilizing Prisma ORM for database management with a PostgreSQL database.
-The app implements Zod for data validation on both GET and POST routes.
+The app implements Zod for data validation.

 ## Table of Contents